Hallo is a single-page Hugo theme to introduce yourself. Add a portrait, an introduction, several links, and you’re set.

 error: failed to transform resource: TOCSS: failed to transform "style.hallo.scss" (text/x-scss): this feature is not available in your current Hugo version

-The SCSS needs to be transpiled for your custom colours, which is something Hugo Basic cannot do.
-For the standard colours, the transpiled SCSS comes with the theme.
+The SCSS needs to be transpiled for your custom colors, which is something Hugo Basic cannot do.
+For the standard colors, the transpiled SCSS comes with the theme.

 Install Hugo Extended on your local machine.